 The concept behind BRT is that just as a car owner would periodically “tune up” an automobile, facility managers can likewise “tune up” buildings for optimal and consistent performance.

 Most large commercial buildings use sophisticated building management and control systems (BAS/BMS) to manage HVAC and other building systems.
-BRT is a process for performing “data-driven diagnostics”, using trend-log data collected from the BAS to identify operational problems that are causing energy waste.
-By graphing actual operational data and comparing it against expected or previous conditions, it is possible to get a sense of how the facility is doing on the inside — almost like looking at an x-ray of the building.
+Using trend-log data collected from the BAS, BRT allows users to identify operational problems that are causing energy waste by graphing actual operational data and comparing it against expected or previous conditions.
+This makes it possible to get a clearer sense of how the facility is performing “behind the scenes” — almost like looking at an x-ray of the building.

-BRT emphasizes low-cost and no-cost operational improvements – most of these are implemented through the building control system at no cost other than the labor required to perform the re-tuning process, but they may also include small, low-cost repairs, such as replacing faulty sensors.
-Small improvements such as these can lead in some cases to energy savings of up to 20% – visit the PNNL Building Retuning website to read more.
+BRT emphasizes low-cost and no-cost operational improvements – most of these are implemented through the building control system at no cost other than the labor required to perform the re-tuning process, and may also include minor repairs such as replacing faulty sensors.
+Small improvements such as these can lead in some cases to energy savings of up to 20% – visit the PNNL Building Retuning website to read more, or click on the links below to read case studies about how these facilities have achieved significant energy savings through BRT:

 - Objectives and implementation of the Building Re-Tuning process